U.S. government reports decline in Obamacare individual enrollment

-NEW YORK (Reuters) - Enrollment in the individual insurance plans created under Obamacare declined to 12.2 million Americans, the U.S. government said on Wednesday as Republican lawmakers and the Trump administration sought to repeal the healthcare law.
+NEW YORK, March 15 (Reuters) - Enrollment in the individual insurance plans created under Obamacare declined to 12.2 million Americans, the U.S. government said on Wednesday as Republican lawmakers and the Trump administration sought to repeal the healthcare law.

 As of the end of January, enrollment was down by about 500,000 people from 2016.
 It is about 1.6 million people short of former President Barack Obama's goal for 2017 sign-ups, the government said.